 Every year, at about this time, I start having night terrors.
 A lot of this is due to watching Game of Thrones and seeing all my favorite characters killed to death in gruesome ways.
-But it is also because VFA’s fiscal year ends in June, and we must go through the annual budgeting process, which is about as much fun as juggling baby porcupines.
+But it is also because my org’s fiscal year ends in June, and we must go through the annual budgeting process, which is about as much fun as juggling baby porcupines.

 Actually, no, baby porcupines are cute.
 Budgeting is about as much fun as juggling open jars of spicy chipotle mayonnaise.
 It’s messy and painful.